 4. Include Specific Information

 Let’s start with a bad example.
-For a banking client, a project manager writes the goal statement in the charter as “improve communication channels”.
-This is a goal, but it fails to detail exactly what the project seeks to achieve.
-You can’t answer basic questions like:
+For a banking client, a project manager writes the project goal statement in the charter as “improve communication channels.”
+Yes, good communication is a worthy goal, but the way this is written leaves a lot to the imagination:

 - Whose communication channels will be improved?
 Customers?
 Internal staff?

 - How many users’ needs are we trying to address?

 - Will we be updating an existing system or building a completely new system?